-At this time the whole country seems to be turning from the sordid policy of note on this question.
-To protect the industries at home is all that any Republican desires to do, and home to him is his own district and his own State.
-Tariff for revenue only will triumph in the end and it will be a long time before the Democratic party will permit any man or set of men to Commit it to a policy of protection.
-When it does, it will die and deserve to
+At this time the whole country seems to be turning from the sordid policy of tariff for protection.
+It is unfortunate that any Democrat should sound a false note on this question.
+To protect the industries at home is all that any Republican desires to do, and home to is his own district and his own State.
+Tariff for revenue only will triumph in the end, and it will be a long time be-fore the Democratic party will permit any man or set of men to commit it to a policy of protection.
+When it does, it will die and deserve to die.
 In this crisis the party is fortunate in having leaders who sound the note of warning, and few there are who more ably expound the Democratic doctrine and hold to its fundamental principles with greater ability and tenacity than Governor Kitchin.
-He defends the party against the insidious attacks of special privilege with a power and con viction of right that makes him strong with the people.-Greensboro Record.
+He defends the party against the insidious attacks of special privilege with a power and conviction of right that makes him strong with the people - Grandbard Bard the people .--- Greensboro Record.